Tyler Stephenson Player Props: Reds vs. Phillies

 |Games w/1+ RBI

-- Phillies pitchers combined to give up 150 home runs (0.9 per game), the fifth-fewest in the big leagues.
+- Phillies pitchers combine to rank 18th in baseball in home runs surrendered (10 total, 1.4 per game).

-- The Phillies will send Wheeler (0-1) to the mound to make his second start of the season.
+- Falter (0-1) starts for the Phillies, his second of the season.

-- In his last time out on Saturday, the righty threw 4 1/3 innings against the Texas Rangers, giving up four earned runs while surrendering seven hits.
+- His most recent time out came on Sunday against the Texas Rangers, when the left-hander went 5 1/3 innings, surrendering two earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.